 Please note: If you have been diagnosed with clinical depression, always consult your physician before using herbs or natural supplements for depression.
 They can cause undesirable interactions with your medications.
 If you feel severely depressed for more than a week or two, please consult your doctor as you may have a medical condition.
 Herbs are not usually effective for severe mood disorders.

 The following five herbs are popular herbal remedies for depression.
 Most have some clinical research supporting their use as well as years of use by people around the world.

 Studies indicate that St. John's wort works just as well as anti-depressants with fewer side effects.

 Users report a significant improvement in mood, sleep patterns, and self-esteem.

 The active constituents work by reducing serotonin and dopamine absorption by nerve cells.
 When these neurotransmitters can remain between the nerve cells, they promote feelings of calmness.

 Possible side effects include sensitivity to light sensitivity, dry mouth, dizziness, digestive disturbances, and fatigue.
 St. John's Wort can block or intensify the effect of certain medications, herbs or supplements.
 Avoid if pregnant or nursing.

 Allow four to six weeks of regular use to experience full effects.

-Lemon Balm (Melissa officinalis) is another popular folk remedy for soothing your nerves and lifting your spirits.
+Lemon balm is a popular folk remedy for soothing your nerves and lifting your spirits.
 Although not scientifically studied as a depression herb, it has a history of use for melancholy, hysteria, reducing mood swings, heart palpitations, nervousness and anxiety.